motiwari/BanditPAM/README.md

 }
 ```

-**To install the package and run the default experiments at one go, please run the following command.**
+**To install the package and run the default experiments in one go, please run the following command.**
 ```
 /BanditPAM/: bash scripts/reproduce_results.sh
 ```